viktoriamahrberg/supercazzola/README.md

 - Testing
 - Responsiveness

-## Features to be implemented in future:
+## Backlog: Features to be implemented in future:

 - The legal age to buy alcohol is above 21 so a feature to implement in the future would be to link Bank ID for users to log in and confirm their age.

 - Klarna for seamless checkout, as well as remove test mode for Stripe

 # Technology used